MicrosoftDocs/visualstudio-docs/docs/deployment/walkthrough-creating-a-custom-installer-for-a-clickonce-application.md

 ---
 title: "Create custom installer for ClickOnce application"
-description: Learn how a custom installer can silently install and update a ClickOnce application based on an .exe file. ms.date: "11/04/2016" ms.topic: "conceptual"
+description: Explore the process for a custom installer to silently install and update a ClickOnce application based on an .exe file. ms.date: "11/04/2016" ms.topic: "conceptual"
 dev_langs: